garethtdavies/docker-masterclass/README.md

 For these exercises, we're just going to use a local filesystem volume.

-Volumes, if not pre-existing, are created when a new container than it is bound to starts.
-However, we'll go into a little more detail with them and create one ourselves:
+Volumes, if not pre-existing, are created when a new container that it is bound is created or started.
+However, we'll go into a little more detail and create one ourselves:
 ```
 $ docker volume create my-volume